codex-academy/Nelisa/2_Display_the_data.md

 [Handlebars](https://www.npmjs.com/package/handlebars) templates and layouts can be combined with data to produce HTML files (and other things).

+Create:

+* HTML reports using Handlebars templates;
+* HTML files from the strings created by Handlebars by using Node JS's `fs` module to create files on disk;
+* a `.html` file for each week's statistics;
+* a homepage called `index.html` that links to each week's file.

 ## Separate template files